xmhk/optictools/README.md

 find peak positions in a list of values

         INPUT:
-        - environment: (INT) a maxima has to be the local maximum in this invironment of points
+        - environment: (INT) a maxima has to be the local maximum in this environment of points
         - valuelist: list or array of points to find the maxima in
         - thresh: a maximum has to be larger than this value